 Having a long yoga or workout session early in the morning may not seem to be a good idea when your bed seems to be pulling you towards itself.
 However, these reasons may not suffice when it comes to keeping fit.
 But, don’t worry.
 This quick 10-minute yoga sequence will let you start your day with a happy and a healthy note.

 On a mat take a tabletop position with your wrists placed beneath your shoulders and knees beneath the hips.
 Widening your shoulder blades, press your hands into the mat.
-When you breathe in, look up reaching till the tailbone.
+When you breathe in, look up reaching the tailbone.
 When you exhale, bring your chin close to your chest and bring the tailbone to the floor.
-Keep doing this till you feel that your spine feels a soothing effect.
-To avoid hyperextension, keep the elbow creases facing each other all the time.
-Do five rounds of this or till you feel relaxed.
+Keep doing this till your spine feels a soothing effect.
+To avoid hyperextension, keep the elbow crease facing each other all the time.
+Do five rounds of this until you feel relaxed.

 Stand in a straight position and widen your legs.
 Start turning your right foot out to the side in a way that the heel is aligned with the center arch of the left foot.
 Turn to the right side with your arms placed parallel to the ground.
 When you feel that you cannot bend any further, place your arms in a way that they come in one line.
 Breathe 5 times in this position.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.